max-degterev/grunt-hashify/README.md

 # grunt-hashify

 This grunt task iterates over its source files, calculating the MD5 hash of each, then creates a file containing the list of filenames and hashes.
-This file can then be used in your project to generate filenames that contain the MD5 hash of the file's contents, e.g. main-ae65552d65cd19ab4f1996c77915ed42.js, so that even if a sticky cache is used, clients will always load the latest version of files whenever they change.
+It can also create a copy of original filename with hash as part of the name and works with pre-existing hashmap files extending them so partial updates are possible.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+Deal with it.

+Installation:
 ```shell
 npm install grunt-hashify --save-dev
 ```